HomeLatest NewsGovTechBudget 2026 must focus on cloud, AI deployment, says Vivek Ganesh of OutSystems

 Register Now →

-“To deliver on inclusive growth, is important that AI adoption extends beyond digital-native companies and reaches established, highly regulated sectors,” he said, adding that trust and reliability remained central concerns in these areas.
+“To deliver on inclusive growth, it is important that AI adoption extends beyond digital-native companies and reaches established, highly regulated sectors,” he said, adding that trust and reliability remained central concerns in these areas.

 Union Budget 2026 must support IndiaAI Mission

-He said continued support for the IndiaAI Mission, along with incentives to accelerate cloud adoption and modern application development, would help organisations move from AI pilots to large-scale deployment.
+He said continued support for the IndiaAI Mission, along with incentives to accelerate adoption and modern application development, would help organisations move from AI pilots to large-scale deployment.

 India’s next phase of growth will depend in part on modernising legacy applications across industries, Ganesh said, as well as enabling enterprises to build their own AI-powered systems, including autonomous agents that can streamline operations and support new business models.